 5. Meraty Modeer A’aam (1966)

 The movie humorously discusses women’s rights at work and sexism in the workplace.
 It tells the story of a guy who works as an engineer in a construction company where his wife works too.
-His wife gets promoted to general and he starts dealing with so many differences in the way his wife treats him at work and at home.
+His wife gets promoted to general, and he starts dealing with so many differences in the way his wife treats him at work and home.
 The movie shows how women can be great leaders in their careers and still balance that with their lives at home.

 6. Ard El-Nefaq (1968)